Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-• cut St. John's wort as a tea
+• Cut St. John's wort as a tea

-• dried extract in capsules and tablets
+• Dried extract in capsules and tablets

-• fresh plant juice as juice
+• Expressed juice from the fresh herb as juice

-• tincture in liquid preparations
+• Hypericum perforatum homeopathic mother tincture in liquid preparations

 Dosage